GregusRich/Currency-Converter/README.md

 # Currency-Converter
-A mobile app prototype that converts AUD to other currencies.
+A mobile app prototype that converts USD to other currencies.
 This is using an API call for live exchange rates.

 ## Currency Converter Mobile App